kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

      - string
      - Identifies the program run.
 This value can be used to link together multiple trigger events from the same program resulting from a single entry.
+   * - resource_id
+     - int
+     - Identifies the resource selected for the node.
+See (:doc)

 .. list-table:: **Optional Parameters (sent as form data)**
    :header-rows: 1